Youmail: Voicemail apps

 YouMail develops visual voicemail apps for Android phones and iPhones.
 The app features a voice-to-text feature which automatically transcribes voice messages and displays the text on-screen.
 This allows users to get their messages without having to listen to them.

 The company also produces WhoAreYou for Android, which enhances their visual voicemail app by adding call and text blocking and real-time reverse lookups on incoming calls and SMS messages.
 The app can deter callers by picking up the call, playing a recorded "out of service" message to the caller, and hang back up, making the caller think the line has been disconnected.

 The company's visual voicemail app is preloaded or recommended by carriers including Viaero Wireless and RedPocketMobile.

 YouMail Robocall Index

 The company also produces the YouMail Robocall Index, which announced in January 2016 that Americans received over one billion unsolicited or automated calls in December 2015.
 Atlanta was identified as the area hardest hit by robocalls, with Houston in second.
 US robocalls have reached new highs in the years since, leading to President Trump signing legislation on December 31, 2019 to help reduce the volume of unwanted robocalls.
 In March 2020, the index identified an expanding set of robocalls leveraging the COVID-19 pandemic.
 Identifying these illegal calls, YouMail notified carriers, enterprises, and the authorities to locate, take down, and punish the callers, helping shut down the COVID-19 scams in just days.

 YouMail virtual numbers and receptionist

 YouMail virtual numbers provide a second phone number, for example to separate business calls from personal calls, while keeping cell phones private and protected from unwanted calls.

-YouMail's virtual receptionist is an auto-attendant that creates an impression of a big business that callers reach.